Charged Systems: Ions, Zwitterions & Electrochemistry¶

 For applications requiring smooth charge evolution (e.g., computing current from charge fluxes), consider post-processing to smooth the charge trajectory.

-Ewald for Periodic Charged Systems¶
+Ewald and PME for Periodic Charged Systems¶

 Single Molecule in a Periodic Box¶